 Stay in Thornthwaite

-Holiday Cottages, Camping and Glamping near Keswick,
+Cottages, Camping and Glamping near Keswick,

 in the North Lakes area of The Lake District

-THORNTHWAITE is a small village situated in the NORTH WESTERN AREA of the LAKE DISTRICT NATIONAL PARK, beneath Whinlatter Forest, and midway between Bassenthwaite Lake and Derwentwater.
+THORNTHWAITE is a small village situated in the NORTH WESTERN AREA of the LAKE DISTRICT NATIONAL PARK, beneath WHINLATTER FOREST, and midway between Bassenthwaite Lake and Derwentwater.

-It is an excellent base for touring the NORTH LAKES.
+THORNTHWAITE is an excellent base for touring the NORTH LAKES.
 The well known fells of Catbells, Grizedale Pike, Great Gable, and Skiddaw are all easily accessible.

 All our properties are personally maintained by us.

 BLEABERRY LODGE, COMB BECK cottage and LANEFOOT LOFT are all strictly No Smoking.